-Figure 8 Business Parklets need to have at least a 0.45m buffer between any traffic lane, including bicycle lanes, and the structure.
+Figure 8: Business Parklets need to have a least a 0.45m buffer between any traffic lane, including bicycle lanes, and the structure.

-- Minimum 0.45m x 0.45m safety barriers must be provided at all four corners and at regular minimum 4m intervals - The total height of the safety barriers must be 0.9m above carriageway level - Business Parklet barriers must be 0.9m in height. - Safety barriers must be: - collapsible - weighted with 0.3m depth crushed rock - soil filled to at least 0.3m depth for planting - o treated pine sleepers or equivalent, as approved by Council - checked periodically to ensure structural integrity is retained - Reflective tape must be affixed to outside edges, at 0.75m height for enhanced visibility.
+- 0.45m x 0.45m barriers must be provided at all four corners and at regular 4m intervals - The total height of the business parklet barriers must not exceed 0.9m above carriageway level - Barriers must be: - collapsible - weighted with 0.3m depth crushed rock - soil filled to at least 0.3m depth for planting - treated pine sleepers - or equivalent, as approved by Council - Between barriers, a 0.3m deep buffer must be provided that spans the gaps between the barriers at all four corners and every 4m.
+Examples of acceptable barriers are shown in Figures 9 to 11 - Reflective tape must be placed along the top edge of the platform and at 0.75m height.

-Figure 9: Natural wood materials should appear finished and well maintained
+Figure 9: Natural wood materials should appear finished and well maintained.